 The organization of functions respects the geometry of the existing structure and delimits the area dedicated to the water rooms.
 The use of azuleijos is a reminder of the game played to blur the boundaries between indoor and outdoor atmospheres.

 Imagined in a new dimension, the home turns towards the patio.
 The boundary between interior and exterior is materialized by an architectural device as an interpretation of the "engawa", a system of peripheral terraces that characterizes Japanese domestic architecture and illustrates the importance of the threshold.
+We chose to invert this system, creating a concrete base on the same level as the patio, wall to wall, which concentrates all the living area's uses.
+This essentially mineral garden is progressively invaded by vegetation that varies the hygrometry and temperatures experienced.

 A modular concrete floor supports a sleeping area on the mezzanine, while a concrete floor sanded using the marmolito technique unifies the spaces on the main level: the space is simple to read and reveals a local history that evokes geological sedimentation processes, Lapa's ecosystem and urban structure, as well as Portuguese know-how through the assembly of materials and construction techniques.
 Simple materials left unprocessed contribute to the radical nature of the site.